 Whether you call them redfish, red drum or channel bass, reds are a popular inshore species that display a dogged fighting style which includes powerful, streaky runs, unexpected turns, and last minute dives under the boat.
-Mostly available throughout the Gulf of Mexico and South Atlantic coasts, redfish are known to favor certain areas, and here we list 12 of the finest places to catch them.
+Mostly available throughout the Gulf of Mexico and South Atlantic coast, redfish are known to favor certain areas, and here we list 12 of the finest places for catching redfish.
+Just missing the list is the Chesapeake Bay, an area that’s producing monster bull redfish with regularity.

 The intricate system of bays, ponds and bayous that is Biloxi Marsh has long been considered a redfish wonderland, and thousands of anglers make regular pilgrimages to Hopedale or nearby Delacroix to quench their thirst for light-tackle bliss.
 Not only are redfish incredibly abundant in this coastal expanse of Southeast Louisiana, they’re also aggressive — gladly attacking a wide range of lures — and many are quite large.
 Specimens exceeding 20 pounds are common here, and 30-pounders don’t raise any eyebrows.
 Aside from the potential to hook real bruisers, what makes the area so special for many anglers is the propensity for small, shallow ponds and the narrow bayous that connect them to yield great numbers of fish, including many trophies.